Sitebase/wake-clock/README.md

-# Wake Clock
+![Preview clock](preview.jpg)

+# Wifi connected wake clock
 Simple wake clock to indicate to my son when it's okay to wake up.
-![Preview clock](preview.jpg)
+I've used a ESP8266 as controller for this clock.
+For more details about the project check out [my blog post](http://sitebase.be/wake-clock/).

 ## States
 * Day